matheus-francisco/Test-driving-development-in-python/pytest_annotations.md

 * class - run the fixture once for each class of Tests
 * module - run once when the module goes in scopes
 * session - the fixture runs once when pytest start

+## What are test doubles?

+* Almost all code depends (i.e. collaborates) with other parts of the system.
+* Those other parts of the system are not always easy to replicate in the unit test environment or would make tests slow if used directly.
+* Test doubles are objects that are used in unit tests as replacements to the real production system collaborators.

+### Types of test doubles
+* Dummy - Objects that can be passed around as necessary but do not have any type of test implementation and should never be used.

+* Fake - These object generally have a simplified functional implementation of a particular interface that is adequate for testing but not for production.

+* Stub - These objects provide implementations with canned answers that are suitable for the test.

+* Spies - These objects provide implementations that record the values that were passed in so they can be used by the test.

+* Mocks - These objects are pre-programmed to expect specific calls and parameters and can throw exceptions when necessary